JeremyLikness/redux-adventure/ReadMe.md

 Redux Adventure is a text-based adventure game written in Angular 2 and TypeScript that leverages Redux.
 It is a simple implementation designed to both learn and teach the principles of an app that relies on Redux for state management.

+[Read the blog post](http://csharperimage.jeremylikness.com/2016/07/an-adventure-in-redux-building-redux.html) to learn more about how the app is organized, structured, and the role Redux plays in driving gameplay.

 ![Redux Adventure](./thumbnail.gif)

 ## Quick Start